The Essex Serpent is a historical novel written by Sarah Perry. It was published in 2016 by Serpent's Tail.

 - Spirited Young Lady:

 - Cora is called a "spirited widow" in one review.
 She's in her early thirties.
-Cora is an independent lady from the upper-class English society, rich and attractive.
+Cora is an independent lady from upper-class English society, rich and attractive.
 Her husband dies at the beginning of the novel and she realizes she's never been happier.
 She thoroughly enjoys her independence and freedom.
 She doesn't much care about her appearance (though if she combs her hair and dresses with care, she passes as good-looking and lady-like) and she's very open-minded.
 She loves science, especially biology and paleontology and hopes to discover the Essex Serpent, a living proof of evolution and scientific explanation for the monster that has been tormenting the village of Aldwinter.

 - Thirteen-year-old Joanna Ransome, a daughter of an English parson from a prominent family, suddenly feels she has outgrown her childhood games and spells.
 She has always read a lot and many different books, even if they're not appropriate for her age.
 Cora's and Martha's examples inspire her to pursue science and knowledge even more and she aspires to be an educated lady.
-She hopes she might become a doctor or an engineer and string of other prestigious professions mostly reserved to gentlemen.
+She hopes she might become a doctor or an engineer and string of other prestigious professions mostly reserved for gentlemen.
 She studies diligently and works on her dreams, but she's aware of unfair inequalities as she won't be allowed to study at university.

 - Spring Is Late: The winter is seemingly never-ending and the spring won't come.
 Joanna and John Ransome go to the Blackwater beach with Joanna's friend Naomi Banks to cast a spell.
 They also haven't eaten the whole day as a sacrifice.
 Strangely, it works and the following day first flowers start blooming and the weather becomes nice and warm.